 Benefits of coffee

-Coffee is one of the most famous hot beverage that is consumed throughout the world and makes an essential part of a morning ritual.
+Coffee is one of the most famous hot beverages that is consumed throughout the world and makes an essential part of a morning ritual.
 But coffee has so many advantages.

 Coffee makes you mentally sharper.
 It blocks the production of adenosine in the brain which causes the feel-good hormones like oxytocin and norepinephrine.
 These hormones are largely responsible for rapid neural signaling and interaction thus increasing your mental capacity.

-Coffee also works well for the skin as it contains antioxidants which help to improve skin texture and composition.
+Coffee also works well for the skin as it contains antioxidants that help to improve skin texture and composition.
 Coffee also helps us maintain overall good health by lowering stress and fighting depression.
-It protects against estrogen, and breast cancer as well against endometrial cancer.
-Coffee ensures healthy eyes by protecting the eyes against cataract, eyelid spasm, and retinal damage.
+It protects against estrogen, and breast cancer as well as against endometrial cancer.
+Coffee ensures healthy eyes by protecting the eyes against cataracts, eyelid spasm, and retinal damage.

 Coffee also prevents the risk of asthma and prevents erectile dysfunction in men.
 Coffee can even add a few years to your life.

 How much coffee to drink in a day?